Graphite-Docs/graphite-api/README.md

 ```

-Once you have the index file, you can fetch a document based on the document's id.
-In the index file, a single document may look like this:
+Once you have the index file, you can fetch a sheet based on the sheet's id.
+In the index file, a single sheet may look like this:

 ```
 {